zara-siddiqui/lab-cleaning-numerical-data/readme.md

 10. Look for outliers in the continuous variables.
 (HINT: There’s a good plot to do that!)

 11. Did you find outliers?
 Comment what you will do with them.
+If you decide to remove them, do that now.

 12. Check all columns for NaN values.
-Decide what (if anything) you will need to do with them.
+Decide what (if anything) you will need to do with them, do that now.